0x1iii1ii/PPPwn-Luckfox/README.md

 An alternative low-cost Linux board for exploits PS4 on V11.00 or below.<br>
-Original work by theflow <a href=https://github.com/TheOfficialFloW/PPPwn>PPPwn</a> and thanks to xfangfang <a href=https://github.com/xfangfang/PPPwn_cpp>PPPwn-CPP</a> for an executable re-write of PPPwn for Cotext-A7 which is compatible with RV1103/RV1106 chip on the Luckfox Pico series and SiSTRo for his <a href=https://github.com/GoldHEN/GoldHEN>GoldHen</a>, and lastly <a href=https://github.com/stooged/PI-Pwn>Stooged</a> for his inspiration. <br>
+Original work by theflow <a href=https://github.com/TheOfficialFloW/PPPwn>PPPwn</a> and thanks to xfangfang <a href=https://github.com/xfangfang/PPPwn_cpp>PPPwn-CPP</a> for an executable re-write of PPPwn in C++ for Cotext-A7 which is compatible with RV1103/RV1106 chip on the Luckfox Pico series and SiSTRo for his <a href=https://github.com/GoldHEN/GoldHEN>GoldHen</a>, and lastly <a href=https://github.com/stooged/PI-Pwn>Stooged</a> for his inspiration. <br>

 ## Note

-This is a very early <b> Work-In-Progress </b> it is still not stable sometimes the console crashes and freezes, so if you are a developer and want to improve this script, Please do so. <br>
+- This is a very early <b> Work-In-Progress </b> it is still not stable sometimes the console crashes and freezes, so if you are a developer and want to improve this script, Please do so.
 I'm looking for your contribution!
+- Currently only support PS4 `V11.00`

 ## Requirements

-- SD Card 8GB or above
+- An SD Card 8GB or above
-- Luckfox Pico Pro/Max
+- Luckfox Pico Pro/Max/Plus
 - Ethernet Cable
 - USB Type-C for power to the board
 - A USB drive with exFAT32 formatted (only use for the first time to load GoldHEN)